curityio/spring-boot-openid-client-mtls/README.md

             jwkSetUri: https://idsvr.example.com/oauth/anonymous/jwks
 ```

-Place the keystore created above in the `resources` folder and configure the SSL/TLS settings for the client.
+Place the keystore created above in the `resources` folder and configure the SSL/TLS settings for the oauth client in `application.yml`:

 ```yaml
 custom: